-The relationship between defined and computed pointwise departure tracks is illustrated in Figure 3-1.
-The first two points in the definition are meant to overlap the two runway ends (though, as shown, they need not necessarily do so), followed by any number of additional points over which the aircraft is meant to pass.
-The first point of the computed track overlaps the takeoff threshold.
-This is followed by points at all locations from the track definition, except for the first.
-The last point of the computed track is 100 nmi beyond the final defined point, along the direction of the final two defined points.
+The relationship between defined and computed pointwise departure track points is illustrated in Figure 3-2.
+The first two points in the definition are meant to overlap the two runway ends (though, as shown, they need not necessarily do so), followed by any number of additional track points.
+The first point in the track definition is ignored by the track computation.
+Instead, the first point of the computed track is the anchor point constructed by AEDT on the runway, a distance Δ from the departure threshold location.
+This is followed by computed copies of the remaining defined track points (except for the first one).
+The last computed track point is computed by AEDT to be 100 nmi beyond the final defined point, along the heading between the final two defined points.

-Figure 3-1 Track Computation - Pointwise Departure Track
+Figure 3-2 Track Computation - Pointwise Departure Track

-The relationship between defined and computed vector departure tracks is illustrated in Figure 3-2.
-The commands are meant to proceed straight along the runway, followed by arbitrary vectoring behavior.
-The first point of the computed track overlaps the takeoff threshold.
-This is followed by additional points reflecting the behavior indicated by the defined sequence of vectoring commands.
-The last point of the computed track is 100 nmi beyond the final point generated from vector commands, along the direction of the final two points generated from vector commands.
+The relationship between defined vector commands and computed vector departure track points is illustrated in Figure 3-3.
+The commands are meant to direct the track to proceed straight along the runway, followed by user-defined vectoring instructions.
+The first point of the computed track overlaps the departure threshold, with an offset of Δ .
+Additional points are then computed reflecting the sequence of vectoring commands.
+The last computed track point is computed by AEDT to be 100 nmi beyond the final point generated from vector commands, along the heading between the final two points generated from vector commands.

-Figure 3-2 Track Computation - Vector Departure Track
+Figure 3-3 Track Computation - Vector Departure Track

-The relationship between defined and computed pointwise approach tracks is illustrated in Figure 3-3.
-The definition begins with any number of points over which the aircraft is meant to pass, with the final point intended to overlap the first runway end (though, as shown, it need not necessarily do so).
-The first point of the computed track precedes the first defined point by 100 nmi, along the direction of the first two defined points.
-This is followed by points at all locations from the track definition, except for the last one.
-Next in the computed track is a point that overlaps the approach threshold.
-The last point of the computed track is beyond the approach threshold by the length of the runway, along the direction of the runway.
+The relationship between defined and computed pointwise approach track points is illustrated in Figure 3-4.
+The definition begins with any number of track points, with the final point intended to overlap the first runway end (though, as shown, it need not necessarily do so).
+The first computed track point is computed by AEDT to precede the first defined point by 100 nmi, along the heading between the first two defined points.
+This is followed by computed copies of all defined track points, except for the last one.
+The last point in the track definition is ignored by the track computation.
+Instead, the next point in the computed track is the anchor point constructed by AEDT on the runway, a distance Δ from the approach threshold location.
+The last track point computed by AEDT is beyond the approach threshold by the length of the runway, along the heading of the runway.

-Figure 3-3 Track Computation - Pointwise Approach Track
+Figure 3-4 Track Computation - Pointwise Approach Track

-The relationship between defined and computed vector approach tracks is illustrated in Figure 3-4.
-The commands are meant to describe arbitrary vectoring behavior, followed by a straight approach that ends at the approach threshold.
-The first point of the computed track precedes the beginning of the first vectoring command by 100 nmi, along the direction of the first two points computed for that command.
-This is followed by additional points reflecting the behavior indicated by the defined sequence of vectoring commands, with the point corresponding to the end of the final command overlapping the approach threshold.
-The last point of the computed track is beyond the approach threshold by the length of the runway, along the direction of the runway.
+The relationship between defined vector commands and computed vector approach track points is illustrated in Figure 3-5.
+The commands are meant to direct the track along user-defined vectoring instructions, followed by a straight approach that ends at the approach threshold.
+The first computed track point is computed by AEDT to precede the beginning of the first vectoring command by 100 nmi, along the heading between the first two points computed for that command.
+Additional points are then computed reflecting the sequence of vectoring commands, with the track point corresponding to the end of the final command overlapping the approach threshold.
+The last track point is computed by AEDT to be beyond the approach threshold by the length of the runway, along the heading of the runway.

-Figure 3-4 Track Computation - Vector Approach Track
+Figure 3-5 Track Computation - Vector Approach Track

-The relationship between defined and computed pointwise overflight tracks is illustrated in Figure 3-5.
+The relationship between defined and computed pointwise overflight tracks is illustrated in Figure 3-6.
 The computed track begins with points at all locations from the track definition.
 The last point of the computed track is 100 nmi beyond the final defined point, along the direction of the final two defined points.

-Figure 3-5 Track Computation - Pointwise Overflight Track
+Figure 3-6 Track Computation - Pointwise Overflight Track